-Moreover, Section 299 of the Administration of Justice Act, concerning third-party disclosure requirements, allows for the collection of communication data when deemed relevant by a court.
-The application of this provision was confirmed in the above-mentioned case U.2019.2019Ø (referenced in para 33, above) and referred to the preparatory work to Amendment Act No 291 of 8 March 2022 (Bill no. L 93 dated 18 November 2021).

-103. Section 299 does not require that the disclosed data be conclusive to the case, nor does it restrict its application solely to "serious criminal offences".
+- 104. Moreover, Section 299 of the Administration of Justice Act, concerning third-party disclosure requirements, allows for the collection of communications data when deemed relevant by a court.
+The application of this provision was confirmed in the above-mentioned case U.2019.2019Ø (referenced in para 40, above) and explicitly referred to the preparatory work to Amendment Act No 291 of 8 March 2022 (Bill no. L 93 dated 18 November 2021). - 105.
+Section 299 does not require that the disclosed data be conclusive to the case, nor does it restrict its application solely to "serious criminal offences".